pun777chy/Asteroid-Classic/README.md

   - ZenjectTestFramework

   ** **CHALLENGES****
-  - Since implementing the game mechanics was easy, most of my time spent was on designing architure.
+  - Since implementing the game mechanics was easy, most of my time spent was on designing architecture.
   - **I kept every class implementation at it's basic level so it would be easy to understand.**

    BUILD